-Caution: the Xtender charger is only meant to charge lead batteries.
+Caution: the Xtender charger is meant only to the charge of lead batteries.

-Note: Incorrect values may lead to early ageing or even destruction of the batteries.
+Note: Incorrect values may lead to early ageing or even the destruction of the batteries.

 For further information, contact your battery supplier who will give you the correct values.
 The graphic presentation of the battery cycle shows the options for linking the various phases: